Peace River (Florida)

+History

 Fresh water from the Peace River is vital to maintain the delicate salinity of Charlotte Harbor that hosts several endangered species, as well as commercial and recreational harvests of shrimp, crabs, and fish.
 The river has always been a vital resource to the people in its watershed.
 Historically, the abundant fishery and wildlife of Charlotte Harbor supported large populations of people of the Caloosahatchee culture (in early historic times, the Calusa).
 Today, the Peace River supplies over six million gallons per day of drinking water to the people in the region.
 The river is also popular for canoeing.

 There were many Pleistocene and Miocene fossils found throughout the Peace River area, eventually leading to the discovery of phosphate deposits.
 Most of the northern watershed of the Peace River comprises an area known as the Bone Valley.

 The Peace River is a popular destination for fossil hunters who dig and sift the river gravel for fossilized shark teeth and prehistoric mammal bones.
 Several campgrounds and canoe rental operations cater to fossil hunters, with Wauchula, Zolfo Springs, and Arcadia being the main points of entry.